viniciusarruda/my-faster/README.md

         - [x] Understand why the result is not centralized
     - [future] Consider its center not the whole region (actually compare.. because the original code considers what is current implemented)
         - [future] Plot the all anchors cliping to the image size These features are attempts to improve the faster.
 Your goal is to replicate the results.
                    At a later time this will be investigated, but not now.
     - [x] Do I need to keep all anchors or only the valid ones through the code?
 No, I removed.
         -[future] if removed.. the feature map can be reduced thus reducing computational processing?
-- [ ] Enable images with aspect ration different than 1 (and fix the comments accordingly)
+- [x] Enable images with aspect ration different than 1 (and fix the comments accordingly)
+    - [x] Check if the current version is giving the same output of the last version for a squared image
+        - Actually, I discovered a bug in the previous version.
+Now it is fixed!
 - [ ] Clean/comment/review loss.py file (check to remove duplicata as calculating the iou)
 - [ ] Document as in https://realpython.com/documenting-python-code/
 - [ ] Improve the visualization including verbose information for debugging (Tensorboard)